BioAlgs/DPI-RG/README.md

 ```

 ### Custom Experiments
-You can modify the main scripts (e.g., fmnist_main.py) to adjust hyperparameters or experiment settings.
+You can modify the main script (main.py) to adjust hyperparameters or experiment settings.
 See the script comments for parameter descriptions.

 - Imbalanced Data:
 Set the `balance` argument to `False` when creating the `DPI_CLASS` instance.